 BioWare Delays Release of Dragon Age: Inquisition

-Mark Darrah, Executive Producer of Dragon Age: Inquisition, announced, today that the game's release date would be delayed.
-Inquisition was originally slated for an October 7th release, and with so many other games releasing then, it's no surprise BioWare would want to postpone the date.
+Mark Darrah, Executive Producer of Dragon Age: Inquisition, announced today that BioWare decided to delay the game's release date.
+Initially slated for an October 7th release, with so many other games releasing then, it's no surprise BioWare would want to postpone the release.

-Now, gamers in North America can look forward to November 18th for the release, and for gamers in Europe it's now November 21st.
-Plenty of time to finish the games that come out October 7th, such as Alien: Isolation and Middle-Earth: Shadow of Mordor, before starting on Inquisition.
+Now, gamers in North America can look forward to November 18th for the release, and for players in Europe, it's now November 21st.
+Plenty of time to finish the games that come out October 7th, such as Alien: Isolation and Middle-Earth: Shadow of Mordor before starting on Inquisition.

 Also, postponing the date certainly gives BioWare more time to work on the game's final version.
 In his announcement, Darrah let fans know that the delay is part of "ensuring the experience [they] get is the best it can be in the platform [they] choose to play on."
 He also explained how exactly BioWare plans on improving the game:

 "This last bit of time is about polishing the experience we want you to see.
 Ensuring that our open spaces are as engaging as possible.
 Strengthening the emotional impact of the Hero's choices. "